 - The width of the control can be provided in percentage (%), em, px, and all possible CSS units.
 The slider automatically sets the width of the slider to 100% by default.

 - The range property determines the range in which the user can select values.
-If the value is lower/higher than the allowed minimum/maximum, a warning message will be sent to the console.
+If the value is lower/higher than the allowed minimum/maximum, a warning message is displayed.

-- The inputsAsTooltips property indicates whether input fields should be used as tooltips for the grips.
+- The inputsAsTooltips property indicates whether input fields are being used as tooltips for the grips.